AndreasTheDead/Zeller.sh/src/article/powershell/dynamicazuredns.md

 # Use Dynamic DNS with Azure DNS zones

 I wanted to use Azure DNS Zones for my personal domains.
-The problem I noticed, was that I cannot use a CName record at the root of a Domain, but because my Website and some more stuff is hosted at my home where I have a dynamic IP adress I needed to find a solution to update an Azure DNS A-Record when my IP Adress changes.
+The problem I noticed was, that I cannot use a CName record at the root of a Domain.
+To host my Website and some more stuff at my home, where I have a dynamic IP adress, I needed to find a way to update a Azure DNS A-Record when my Public IP Adress changes.

-The solution I decided on was to use a scheduled Powershell Script.
+The solution I decided to use, was to create a powershell script which is scheduled and updates the DNS records on IP change.

 ## Requirements